Da4kek/Go-basics/README.md

-# Go-basics
+# Godoc
- Basics of the Go-lang for cli tools and neural networks
+Basics of Go and Docker based projects